Skip to main content

 he/him

 In addition to this research, Kesse actively speaks and writes about the Atlantic slave trade and the sociopolitical history of West Africa, with a particular focus on Ghana.
-His first book, Ethnic Factor in Ghanaian Politics: A Case Study of the Asawase Constituency, published in 2013, explores the relationship between ethnicity and politics and how both impacted Ghana’s political geography.
-His other scholarly works on the transatlantic slave trade and the African environment have appeared in peer-reviewed journals and other popular venues, including the International Journal of African Historical Studies and the global history podcast "Fascinating People, Fascinating Places."
-Moreover, Kesse’s study of the Nzulezo people’s intricate relationship with the Amanzule River is currently under review in The Journal of African History.
+His first book, Ethnic Factor in Ghanaian Politics: A Case Study of the Asawase Constituency, published in 2013, explores the relationship between ethnicity and politics and how both impact Ghana’s political geography.
+His other scholarly works on the transatlantic slave trade and the African environment have appeared in peer-reviewed journals and other popular venues, including the International Journal of African Historical Studies, Canadian Journal of African Studies, and the global history podcast “Fascinating People, Fascinating Places.”
+Currently, two of Kesse’s article manuscripts are under review in the Journal of African History and History in Africa.
 These projects have generously been funded by competitive grants and fellowships, including the Woodrow Wilson Fellowship, the Fulbright-Hays Fellowship, and the Otumfuo Fellowship, which is awarded by the King of the Asante Kingdom.